Vajpayee turns 88 amid health concerns

 A relative told that doctors are against too many people calling on him at his 6-A, Krishna Menon Matg residence where he moved after he left 1 Race Course Road, the prime minister`s residence, following his election defeat in 2004.
 Informed sources said only close relatives and senior party leaders are permitted to call on him and that too only occasionally.

 "Sometimes he appears to recognise people but his attempts to speak often fail," the relative said.

 He is not known to have attended any public event in recent years.
 He rarely ventures out of the house, except for checkups at the All India Institute of Medical Sciences here.

-An aide during Vajpayee's prime ministerial tenure said: "He is under constant medical care.
+An aide during Vajpayee`s prime ministerial tenure told reporters, "He is under constant medical care.
 Doctors have been advising against visitors.
 Even I have decided not to seek a visit."

 Another former aide said Vajpayee appeared to recognise him when he called on him briefly at his residence here.